Smoke Alarm Facts That Will Keep You Safe

 Smoke alarms also vary with their power source.
 9-volt battery-powered smoke alarms are low cost, but the batteries are replaced regularly.
 A 120 volt with long life 10-year rated lithium battery is also available.
 This may require a battery backup in case of power outages.
 It is recommended to have the batteries replaced at least once a year on battery-equipped units and a monthly detector test to ensure it will work in case of an emergency.

 INTERCONNECT SMOKE ALARMS

 An interconnected smoke alarm system allows all smoke alarms to be linked together.
 If one goes off, the rest will set off as well.
 This feature is especially important in multi-story homes and buildings.

 Regardless of the type of detector or alarm is installed proper placement and maintenance of the device should be observed.
-All manufacturers instructions for placement, testing and maintenance must be strictly adhered.
+All manufacturer's instructions for placement, testing and maintenance must have strictly adhered.

 CONTACT YOUR LOCAL FIRE PROTECTION SERVICES TODAY